mastercomfig/mastercomfig/docs/os/windows.md

 ## Disable Unnecessary Services
 You can use the [W10Privacy tool](https://www.winprivacy.de/deutsch-start/download/) to reduce disk load and other workloads to [improve performance](https://www.phoronix.com/scan.php?page=article&item=windows10-w10priv-wsl).

+## Networking optimization

+Use [TCP Optimizer](https://www.speedguide.net/downloads.php) to optimize your internet settings.

+1. Choose your connection speed with the slider at the top.
+2. Choose the optimal setting at the bottom.
+3. Click apply changes.